Kevin Bazinet: Background

 In the finale on April 12, he performed "Jusqu’où tu m’aimes", a song written by his coach Marc Dupré and Alex Nevsky.
 He was named the winner at the end of the episode, with 46 per cent of the audience vote.

+Recording career

 On May 12, "Jusqu'où tu m'aimes" was released as his first radio single.
 The song peaked at #2 on Quebec's French language pop charts.

 In June, Bobby and Kevin performed together on Quebec's Opération Enfant Soleil telethon, duetting on a version of The Bee Gees' "To Love Somebody".

-Bazinet performed at the Stanley Cup 125th Tribute Concert in Ottawa, Ontario on March 17, 2017.
+He released the album Talk to Me in fall 2015, and toured to support it.
+However, he did not release any followup recordings in the next several years, and instead became a music teacher, although he continued to perform occasional concerts.

+In 2024 he released the EP Unfinished, his first new recording since Talk to Me.
+He also made a number of television appearances, performing a stunt audition for Dupré on the 10th anniversary special episode of La Voix, and appearing on the debut season of Quel talent!, the Quebec version of the international Got Talent franchise, with Harmonix, a vocal group comprising several of his students.

+Personal life

+He was romantically linked with his fellow La Voix competitor Alicia Moffet in the 2010s.
+They later broke up, with Bazinet subsequently announcing that he was in a new relationship with Charlie Cormier.

+Bazinet and Moffet remained close friends, however; after Cormier suffered a miscarriage in 2019, Bazinet noted in a television interview that Moffet was an important part of their support system.

+In 2021, Cormier gave birth to the couple's first child, a daughter named Madeline who was the subject of one of the songs on Unfinished.